-How can we hope to build up a church if we are not willing to BE the church?
+How can we help build up a church if we are not willing to BE the church?
 How can we think we can give away something we have not yet demonstrated that we have?
 It does no good to talk about Christian ideals if our lives do not reflect our dedication to living by them daily.
 How can we say we “love” our brother if we walk past him suffering in the street but are too busy trying to get to our prayer group and so we refuse to actually stop to see how we can help?
 How many of us say that we are praying about the situation of the homeless in our inner cities yet when we are given the opportunity to actually go and pray with them, we opt out?

 Any time we step out in a new endeavor or try something new, it is uncomfortable!
 Growth is uncomfortable because we are stepping into unknown territory.
 We are displacing complacency with action and regaining ground for the kingdom.
 There will always be opposition and doubt will try to retain some ground by discouraging us from pushing forward.